roganartu/ruff/docs/formatter.md

 ## Philosophy

-The goal of the Ruff Formatter is _not_ to innovate on code style, but rather, to innovate on performance, and provide a unified toolchain across Ruff's linter, formatter, and any and all future tools.
+The goal of the Ruff formatter is _not_ to innovate on code style, but rather, to innovate on performance, and provide a unified toolchain across Ruff's linter, formatter, and any and all future tools.